xvdp/vidi/README.md

 # VIDI Wrapper to FFMPEG for python / Linux
+v.0.2 wipe simplified and rewritten
 *   Linux only (for windows replace 'ffmpeg' with 'ffmpeg.exe' in vidi.ff.py - untested)
-*   requires ffmpeg installed in syste,
+*   requires ffmpeg installed in system
-*   v.0.2 wipe simplify and rewrite

-TODO: tests
+Rewrittien to handle FourCC including correctly reading and higher bits formats 10,12,14 and 16 bit files.
+FourCC formats can be read

 ---

 ffmpeg wrpper classes